strategineer/personal-website/content/bin/rpg/glogm.md

 ## Hirelings

-Hired at a �xed rate (see the price list).
+Hired at a fixed rate (see the price list).
 Dangerous work may require bonuses.
 Generic hirelings have 10 in all stats, 5 HP, and no skills outside their profession.